Lots of homeowners get scared when a roofer asks for money before doing any work. If this has happened to you, should you be concerned?

 Regardless of the deposit amount, remember this: Pay everything with a check or credit NOT cash.
 A check or credit card create a record of money paid for your roof, whereas cash is more difficult to track.
 Meaning you’re going to have a hard time if the roofer goofs up and a dispute arises.

 In the end, a deposit shouldn’t scare you if you’ve done your research and found a reputable local roofer.
 A good roofer will make your terms of payment crystal clear in a contract.
-And, of course, if you have questions about any of the terms, ask!
+And, of course, if you have questions about any of the terms, don't be afraid to ask!

 If you’re not sure your current roofer is legit and are looking for more estimates, check out this article: 3 Simple Steps to Choosing an Arizona Roofing Contractor.